-Figure 8 shows that the reduction of the carbon intensity of US GDP has been mostly due to the reduction of energy intensity.
-The data, based on 1990 exchange rates, show the carbon intensity of GDP for the US economy to have been around fifty percent higher than in Europe at the beginning of the sixties, and the gap has increased from 1960 to 1995.
+Fig. 10 shows that the reduction of the carbon intensity of US GDP has been mostly due to the reduction of energy intensity.
+The data, based on 1990 exchange rates, show the carbon intensity of GDP for the US economy to have been around 50% higher than in Europe at the beginning of the 1960s, and the gap has increased from 1960 to 1995.
 Most of the gain in emissions intensity of GDP in the US has been due to energy efficiency gains with little change in the carbon intensity of fuels.
 This tendency is projected to continue in the EPPA-EU model until 2020.
 In POLES and WEPS, the reduction of energy intensity is projected to be more limited, and the carbon intensity of energy consumption is projected to increase in the future, the consequence of rising coal consumption.
-In Europe, both the decline of energy intensity and the positive evolution of the fuel mix are responsible for a falling emissions intensity of GDP in Europe due mainly to the decrease of energy intensity.
-Projections are similar across economic models for 2010, although PRIMES and POLES project a larger reduction of carbon intensity of energy.
-Based on EPPA-EU growth rate assumptions, the European Union is closer to the level of carbon intensity that would meet the Kyoto target in 2010 than is the United States.
+In Europe, both the decline of energy intensity and the positive evolution of the fuel mix are responsible for a falling emissions intensity of GDP for the 1960-1995 period.